HTML Web SQL INSERT

 Web SQL is deprecated and removed from most modern browsers (including current Chrome).
 Treat this tutorial as educational for legacy code; use IndexedDB for new projects.

 Plain INSERT fails if a unique constraint is violated.
-INSERT OR REPLACE deletes the existing row with the same key and inserts the new one—useful for upsert-style saves in SQLite/Web SQL.
+INSERT OR REPLACE deletes the existing row with the same key and inserts the new one—useful for upserts.
+INSERT OR IGNORE silently skips the new row instead of throwing an error, keeping the original row untouched.

 About the author